Mortgage

 Faster payoff.
 With a 15-year mortgage, you’ll be mortgage debt-free in half the time of a traditional, 30-year mortgage.

 Less interest paid.
-With fewer payments, you’ll also pay less in interest.
-Depending on your loan size, this could be a difference of tens of thousands of dollars over the life of the loan.
+With fewer payments, you’ll pay less in interest.
+Depending on your loan size, this could be a difference of tens, or even hundreds, of thousands of dollars over the life of the loan.

 Lower interest rate.
-Lenders typically charge lower rates on a 15-year mortgage, a difference that will also translate to savings over the course of your loan.
+Lenders typically charge lower rates on a 15-year mortgage, a difference that also translates to savings over your loan term.

 More equity, faster.
 With a 15-year mortgage, you’re paying down more of the principal more quickly.
-This means you’re building equity in your home faster, which you can tap down the line if needed.
+This means you’re building home equity faster, which you can tap down the line if needed.

 Higher monthly payment.
-With the shorter loan, you’ll be paying much more each month.
-In the example above, the 15-year option had payments almost 8% higher than the 30-year option — but in other scenarios your payments could be as much as 40% higher.
+With the shorter loan term, you’ll be paying much more each month.
+In the example above, the 15-year option had payments 25% higher than the 30-year option — but in other scenarios your payments could be as much as 40% higher.

 Smaller loan amount.
 Since the payment is higher, lenders won't qualify you for as large a loan with a 15-year mortgage.
-If your dream house is on the higher end of your affordability scale, you might not be able to choose a 15-year loan.
+If your dream house is on the higher end of your affordability scale, a 15-year loan might not be your best choice.

 Less flexible repayment.
 While you can choose to pay off a 30-year loan faster if you have room in your budget, you can’t choose to pay off a 15-year loan slower if your budget gets tight.